 Machu Picchu is the most spectacular ruins set on the earth in Peru.
-However, there are other Peru Inca sites are no less majestic in natural beauty.
+However, there are other Ancient Inca sites in Peru that are no less majestic in natural beauty.
 UNESCO listed Machu Picchu as the world heritage site in the historic year of 2013.

 Since then, it has been a much loved destination for millions of people every year.
 In case you are travelling to Peru to visit Machu Picchu alone; you might need to reschedule your plan if you haven’t pre-booked your trip.

 However, there are a number of Inca and Neo- Inca ruins scatter around Peru.
 Most of them date back to Moche, Huari and Nazca civilizations.
 Also, they are unique like Machu Picchu.
 Some are even more impressive and superbly preserved site within proximity of Cusco.

 In Today’s Blog Post, We Will Look At Top-Five Ancient Inca Sites in Peru Other Than Machu Picchu.
 These Render A Quieter And A More Relaxed Hiking Experience At Its Archaeological Sites.
 So, Let’s Have A Look Without Much Ado:-

 Here you can come across terraces and aqueducts built for agricultural purposes during Inca reign, the same like those in Machu Pichhu.
 What is more, these structures are still in use today.

 Also, located here is the centre of the Peruvian weaving industry.
 This makes it a great site to buy beautiful handmade textiles as souvenirs.

 The adobe city of Chan Chan is the largest urban architectural complex in America.
 Furthermore, it is spread across 20 km².
 It is located at the mouth of the Moche Valley in northern Peru.

 The name means ‘Sun Sun’, and it was a Chimú Sun worshipping city.